 - Navy veterans and civilians who worked in any shipyard in the 1930s through the 1990s, as asbestos was widely used in shipbuilding during that time frame

-Additionally, there are other individuals who may have done work on asbestos-containing naval ships, including:
+Additionally, other individuals who may have done work on asbestos-containing naval ships, include:

 - Seabees (military construction)

 - Crew members performing routine maintenance on asbestos-containing parts or vessel infrastructure

 - All crew members or civilians who worked on the construction of or served on minesweepers

 It should be noted that family members and close friends of Navy veterans and shipyard workers may also be at risk of developing asbestos-related illnesses through secondary exposure.
 Asbestos fibers can cling to clothes, skin, and hair, meaning that these fibers could have been brought home or carried to other places by veterans and shipyard workers – exposing others to the dangers of asbestos.

 Asbestos was used on all naval vessels, with the greatest risk being to those below deck on minesweepers, warships, and submarines.
 This was primarily due to the need for insulation and fireproofing.
 Consequently, the combination of asbestos products, tight quarters, and poor ventilation allowed asbestos fibers to accumulate everywhere that service members worked, slept, and ate.

 Archived documents confirm the existence of asbestos products on aircraft carriers, specifically gaskets, tile, and insulation.
 It was particularly common in laundry rooms, laundry issue rooms, laundry receiving rooms, and boiler rooms.